josmar-crwdstffng/angular/aio/content/guide/module-types.md

 Use a service NgModule to provide a utility service such as data access or messaging.
 Ideal service NgModules consist entirely of providers and have no declarations.
-Angular's `HttpClientModule` is a good example of a service NgModule.
+The `HttpClientModule` in Angular is a good example of a service NgModule.

 Use only the root `AppModule` to import service NgModules.